lbain/lucybain/source/blog/2014/11-02-anonymous-functions.md

 ## What’s a typical use case for anonymous functions?

-I'm going to go with my high school training and focus on the word __typical__.
+I’m going to go with my high school training and focus on the word __typical__.
 So long as we're just talking about typical use, here’s my answer:

 Anonymous functions are typically used as callbacks.

 *So what’s a callback?*

-I'm glad you asked!
+I’m glad you asked!

 ```
 function takesACallback(callback) {